Tahseen-Fatima05/Tahseen-Fatima05.github.io/_pages/about.md

 ---
 {% include base_path %}

-An early career researcher working around gender, labour, handloom sector, informality, migration and marginality; I'm searching for opportunities that align with my interests.
+As an early career researcher working around gender, labour, handloom sector, informality, migration and marginality; I'm searching for opportunities that align with my interests.

 Education
 =========